anvilproject/anvil-portal/content/content-guide/creating-links.md

 ## Internal Lniks

-For internal links (links to other Anvil portal pages) we need to follow a few rules:
+For internal links (links to other AnVIL portal pages) we need to follow a few rules:

 1. Use the "relative path" to the page omitting the protocol and domain name.
 For example use `/creating-content/creating-links` instead of `https://anvilproject.org/creating-content/creating-links`.
 1. For the link address use the `path` of the page in the site regardless of the location of the file in the repository.